mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 ## I. Purpose
 The underlying motivation for the piece stemmed from reading.
 I started reading a lot a few years ago which led to the fiddling with many ideas.
 However, none of these ideas were concrete.
 I couldn't connect them to its origin and neither could I articulate them well.
 Writing became the next natural step of progression.
 Below are my notes compiled from many resources on how to write well so the future me can review them again.

+ > Writing is thinking.
+To write well is to think clearly.
+That's why it's so hard. — David McCullough

+ > If you can't explain it simply, you don't understand it well enough. — Einstein

 ## II.
 Trivium

 This guide is to communicate your thoughts more clearly.
 Clear sentences depend upon trivium.
 The discipline of logic, rhetoric and grammar, known collectively as trivium.

-- I. Logical perspective is an expository prose based on factual language.
+1. Logical perspective is an expository prose based on factual language.
 It is the product of your thinking.
 This requires critical thinking, collecting facts and reason from first principles.
 Logical perspective demands two questions:
     - What exactly are you talking about?
     - What exacly are you saying about it?
-- II.
-Rhetoric style depends on what words you use and how you design your sentences.
+2. Rhetoric style depends on what words you use and how you design your sentences.
 Designing your sentence depends upon logic.
-- III.
-Grammar is the foundation upon which both logic and rhetoric rest.
+3. Grammar is the foundation upon which both logic and rhetoric rest.
 This one is notorious because you can confuse rules with regulations.
 The writer, like craftsman, works with the rules, and violates them when he or she must insightfully.
     - A regulation is an order for which you can see no real reason.
     - A rule is a requirement based on reason.